jon-xu/scSplit/README.md

    Please specify the common SNVs in scSplit count using -c/--com parameter, please make sure your common SNVs list does not have header row.

    c) When building count matrices, the genotypes of each allele will be checked and only those heterozygous thus informative SNVs will be kept.
-This is achieved by checking GL/GP/PL/GT information fields in the VCF file, while only one in order will be used if existed.
+This is achieved by checking GL/GP/PL/GT fields in the VCF file, while only one in order will be used if existed.

    d) This step could be memory consuming, if the number of SNVs and/or cells are high.
 As a guideline, building matrices for 60,000 SNVs and 10,000 cells might need more than 30GB RAM to run, please allow enough RAM resource for running the script.